Who from the past would you want to bring home to dinner and why?

 On what reality show would you consider being a guest?

-is American Idol, so I would be on that—if I could sing.
+Well, the only one I watch is American Idol, so I would be on that—if I could sing.

 What are your all time favorite works of literature?